Serverless Security Best Practices: Protecting Your AWS Lambda Functions

 });

-3. Cognito User Pools (User authentication)
+3. AWS Cognito User Pools (User Authentication)

 const userPool = new cognito.UserPool(this, 'UserPool', {